-Two-dimensional data can be easily visualized for intuitive understanding.
+Two-dimensional data can be easily visualized for intuitive understanding..

-minimize within-cluster K-means aims to between-cluster^{JG} distance and maximize distance when considering we are a N-dimensional space.
+K-means aims to minimize within-cluster distance and maximize between-cluster distance when we are considering a N-dimensional space.

 Clustering K-means

 In k-means clustering, the objects are divided into several clusters mentioned by the number 'K.' So if we say K = 2, the objects are divided into two clusters, c1 and c2